 Gary Foulkes

 Cheffing has always had a strong whiff of romanticism about it.
 Today, the divide between chefs and artists is probably as narrow as it has ever been, especially given the power and reach of social media platforms like Instagram and Facebook; showing off has never been so worthwhile.
-But in Gary Foulkes, Angler has found a realist – a chef with his feet firmly planted on solid ground, who values flavour above all else.
+Gary Foulkes, however, is a realist – a chef with his feet firmly planted on solid ground, who values flavour above all else.

 ‘You could have the most perfect looking dish in the world, but if it doesn't taste of anything what's the point?’ he says.
 ‘Food is for eating at the end of the day.’